We answer your Questions about Stem Cell Therapy

 Are there any risks or side effects?

 There is no medical intervention where there is a guarantee that there will be no complications.
 The risks of stem cell therapy are however so low and originate from possible infections or bleeding at the site of injection.
 For a healthy patient, the mere administration of stem cells thus involves no risks according to today’s state of knowledge.
 However, as we do not know at this point in time what effects stem cells have on tumours, tumour patients are still currently exempt from stem cell therapy.

 How ist the dealing with ethical principles?

 Ethical principles are rightly discussed in the scope of stem cell therapy.
 Ethically unacceptable and thus prohibited in Germany are therapies with embryonic stem cells.
 Therapies with adult stem cells must be viewed critically if these stem cells are altered via gene manipulation or so that tests are performed on humans.
 Yet the effectiveness of all new therapy methods has to be monitored and tested clinically.

 The Center for Regenerative Medicine and Stem Cell Therapy solely uses the body’s own stem cells from fatty tissue.
 The stem cells are not altered or cultivated.
 Shortly after cleaning the stem cells, which is necessary for treatment, they can be immediately used for therapy.
 The stem cell thus only leaves the body for a short time and is not stored unnecessarily in the laboratory.

 Frequently Asked Questions

 Do you have more questions about adipose stem cell therapy?
-PD Dr. med.
-Ralf Rothörl and Dr. med.
-Erich Rembeck, our specialists for regenerative medicine and stem cell therapy, will be happy to provide you with more information, individually and personally.
+Dr. med.
+Erich Rembeck, Dr. med.
+Alexander Rauch, PD Dr. med.
+Patrick Weber and Prof. Dr. med.
+Hans Gollwitzer, our specialists for regenerative medicine and stem cell therapy, will be happy to provide you with more information, individually and personally.
 Please make an appointment here.
 We look forward to seeing you!